JunkangZhang/RetinalSegReg/README.md

 #### (3) Retinal Vessel Segmentation Dataset (for training only)
 We used [HRF](https://www5.cs.fau.de/research/data/fundus-images/).
 Download and unzip the Segmentation Dataset into  `./retina/HRF/`.  <br>
-Only one segmentation map is used as a style target.
-Binary/probability maps from other datasets also work. <br>
+Only one segmentation map `./retina/HRF/manual1/12_h.tif` is needed as a style target.
+Other files or binary/probability maps from other datasets also work. <br>

 ## 2. Evaluation on a pretrained model
 ### 2.1 Getting results on test set